First-order (coarse) correlated equilibria in non-concave games: Introduction

-In turn, our analysis of local correlated equilibria depends on the more established framework of $\Phi$-regret minimisation.
-Our techniques here are essentially those used in \cite{greenwald2006bounds,gordon2008no}.
+In turn, our analysis of first-order correlated equilibria depends on the more established framework of $\Phi$-regret minimisation, but for vector fields that can prescribe an action deviation while \emph{``inspecting''} the actions to be played by other players.
+Our techniques are essentially those used in \cite{greenwald2006bounds,gordon2008no}.
 One key difference is our vector field formulation; usual swap-regret minimisation \cite{stoltz2007learning,gordon2008no,greenwald2006bounds} considers mappings of the action space onto itself, while we measure regret against its differential generators.
-The consequences are reminiscent of the result of \cite{hazan2007computational} on the equivalence of no regret learning and fixed point computation, in that we require access to a fixed-point oracle for the linear (or conical) combinations of vector fields in question to implement our regret minimisation algorithms.
-On the other hand, our vector field formulation allows us to refine the notion of correlated equilibria to a family of vector fields for which fixed-point computation is tractable; we are unaware of any similar observation.
+The consequences are reminiscent of the result of \cite{hazan2007computational} on the equivalence of no regret learning and fixed point computation, insofar that finding an approximate first-order equilibrium with respect to a set of vector fields is possible only if it is possible to approximate fixed points for the dynamics of any vector field within the linear or conical span of the set.
+Thus, we require access to a fixed-point oracle for the linear (or conical) combinations of vector fields in question to implement our regret minimisation algorithms.
+On the other hand, our vector field formulation allows us to refine the notion of correlated equilibria to a family of vector fields for which fixed-point computation is tractable; a novel insight of our work in this paper.